-Oswaldo Ortega Palma, is a young Mexican who played the role of Jesus in the Passion Play of Iztapalapa
+Oswaldo Ortega Palma, is a young man who played the role of Jesus Christ in the Passion Play of Iztapalapa

-The most important and most difficult role to play in the Passion of Jesus which is presented in the district of Iztapalapa, is that of Jesus.
+The most important and most difficult role to play in the Passion of Jesus which is presented in the district of Iztapalapa, is that of Jesus Christ.

 It is a great honor for any young man in the district to be chosen for this complex role, but also a great responsibility, since the whole staging of the play centers on him.

-Let’s find out a bit more about this Mexican youth, endowed with such great physical and spiritual strength.
+Let’s find out a bit more about this young man, endowed with such great physical and spiritual strength.